 Here we will see the modifications of class rights without holding a class meeting –

 A Board meeting is held which will pay the following resolutions:

 The Shareholders enjoy several rights in a company, but at times the Shareholders’ rights in a company vary for different classes of shares.
-It is necessary to amend the rights attached to one or more classes of Share, which requires certain procedures to follow and must be in accordance with the MOA or AOA of the Company or in accordance with the terms of the issue of shares of that specific class.
+It is necessary to amend the rights attached to one or more classes of Share.
+Therefore, it requires compliance of certain procedure and must be as per the MOA or AOA of the Company or in accordance with the terms of the issue of shares of that specific class.